Melbourne · pool surrounds

 For broader pricing context beyond the pool shell, read our paving cost Melbourne guide, then use the paving cost calculator for a planning bracket.

-Which paving styles suit pool surrounds?
+Which paving styles suit a pool deck?

-Slip resistance and comfort
+Grip and barefoot comfort

 Finish matters as much as stone family.
 Honed surfaces can be appropriate in some dry zones yet questionable beside active wet use; brushed, tumbled or textured treatments often trade a little refinement for safer grip underfoot.